rubendibattista/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

 New Features
 ^^^^^^^^^^^^

+* Support for Python 3.10 on all previously supported platforms.
+Python 3.9 is still the default Python version.
+Target Python 3.10 by passing ``python_version = "3.10"`` to the :py:func:`default_python_distribution` Starlark function.
 * Default Python distributions upgraded from 3.8.11 and 3.9.6 to 3.8.12 and
   3.9.7.
 Various library dependencies have also been upgraded.
 See https://github.com/indygreg/python-build-standalone/releases/tag/20211012 and